-The first three source pages provide "hard-wired" access to sums, auxes and groups; page 4 is reserved for external inputs (these will vary from one installation to another); page 5 provides AFL and PFL options.
-In page 4 it is a good idea to configure some "GUI" signals.
+The first three pages provide "hard-wired" access to sums, auxes and groups, while pages 4 and 5 are reserved for external inputs (these will vary from one installation to another).
+In pages 4 and 5 it is a good idea to configure some "GUI" signals.
 These are virtual destinations which can be connected from any source using the Signal List display.
 This allows you to monitor any input to the system.